pickledish/eventrist/README.md

 Stack is currently Docker, InfluxDB, Starlette, Svelte, and Chart.JS.

-Not deployed to the intertubes yet but will be soon.
+Not deployed to the [interblag](https://xkcd.com/181/) yet but will be soon.

 A lot more features to come (none are that hard), including but not limited to:
   - zooming and custom ranges